6cb70f38e1574d8d8b69b3ad199a154f

 5. They have a need for constant admiration: A narcissist thrives on attention and compliments, and may become angry or defensive when they don’t receive enough.

-If you recognize any of these signs in your partner, it's important to take a step back and evaluate your relationship.
+How to deal with a narcissistic boyfriend?
+If you recognize any of these signs in your partner, it’s important to take a step back and evaluate your relationship.
 Remember that you deserve to be in a healthy and supportive relationship where your feelings are respected and valued.

 How being in a relationship with a narcissist affects your mental health